pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 [As mentioned above](#the-skill-to-bridge-interface), interface access is controlled using tokens carried in the HTTP request Authorization header.
 The token is bound to a user and a bridge.
 The token enables the bridge to verify that the message is from a trusted skill and that the message is being sent on behalf of a user who has been authorized to use the bridge.

 When the bridge receives a message on any skill to bridge interface, it verifies the token.
 If token verification fails, then the bridge rejects the message.
-After some number of repeated token verification failures originating from the same IP address, the bridge may (temporarily) block the IP address.

 There are two types of tokens: the login token and the bridge token.
 The skill uses a login token when accessing the login interface.
 The skill uses a bridge token when accessing the test interface or any service interface.
 The skill uses the login interface to "exchange" a login token for a bridge token.
 Login tokens are exchanged for bridge tokens because bridge tokens are less expensive to transmit, less expensive to verify and easier to revoke.